YASSINE-AA/currency-converter/README.md

 ![](screenie_for_convertor.png)

 ### Setting it up:
-Since this app gets the current exchange rates from the web you need to install BeautifulSoup.
+Since this app gets the current exchange rates from the web, you will need to install BeautifulSoup.

 If you're on windows: